island-lang/island-lang.github.io/README.md

 Once `smallerValue` receives a value in `GreaterThan(3, _)` the next evaluations of `GreaterThan` test for that value.
 If it doesn't satisfy them, the inference engine backtracks until a value for `smallerValue` is found that satisfies all the members (i.e. in this case `1`, which is smaller than all the members).

 As you may notice this is a highly inefficient way to calculate this!
-Consider the case where `list = [3, 2, 4, -1000000]`, it would require more than one million backtracking attempts to find the first satisfying result `-1000001`!
+Consider the case where `list = [3, 2, 4, -1000000]`.
+It would require more than one million backtracking attempts to find the first satisfying result `-1000001`!

 A more efficient way would be to to define an overload based on a `relation function` that quickly finds the minimum of the list and yields all the values smaller than it:
 ```isl